Skip to content

 Parameters:

-• random_number_seed: Fixed seed for reproducible results (None = random)
+• random_number_seed: Fixed seed for reproducible results (None or 0 = random)

 • check_same_address: Enable household diversity checking